KathiSa/climateindoorsimulation/Endpoints.md

 Starts a new simulation.
 Files need to uploaded before and parameter needs to be set.

 IMPORTANT: The zone name needs to be the zone name from the idf file.
-If the zone name does not match the zone name from the uploaded idf file an EnergyPlus Error will occur!
+If the zone name does not match the zone name from the uploaded idf file an EnergyPlus error will occur!

 URL: http://localhost:5000/simulation/control